 In Advanced Therapeutic Yoga there are many “tools” at our disposal to use in class design.
 This also is a marked difference from the regular or typical yoga class.
 The sessions draw on the whole range of yogic practice and yoga philosophy.
 The series format of class allows more time to build on key ideas and practices.
 A one hour yoga class can be an amazing and transforming experience in itself!
 Imagine a Therapeutic Yoga series where you take even more time for greater exploration into what is working.

 Tish Ganey offers Advanced Therapeutic Yoga at Take Me To The River Yoga studio.
-The yoga therapy components of Tish’s practice are based on her enrollment in the Kripalu Integrated Yoga Therapy program at Kripalu Center for Yoga and Health in Stockbridge, MA., and are not derived from her status as an RYT® (Registered Yoga Teacher) with Yoga Alliance Registry.
-She intends to be conferred with IAYT Yoga Therapist certification in 2020 and offers Advanced Therapeutic Yoga as part of the practical portion of her 800-hour Professional Yoga Therapist training at Kripalu.
+The yoga therapy components of Tish’s practice are based on her enrollment at the Kripalu School of Integrative Yoga Therapy at Kripalu Center for Yoga and Health in Stockbridge, Mass., and are not derived from her status as a 500 RYT® (Registered Yoga Teacher) with Yoga Alliance Registry.
+She intends to be conferred with IAYT Yoga Therapist certification in 2020 and offers Advanced Therapeutic Yoga as part of the practicum portion of her 800-hour Professional Yoga Therapist training at Kripalu.